nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 sudo fdisk -l
 ```

-In this tutorial we will call our hardrive `myhd`, but do change the name so that it matches yours.
+In this tutorial we will call our hardrive `sda1`, but do change the name so that it matches yours.

 2. Add mount instructions.

 Add the following line to `/etc/fstab` You need to `sudo` to get in there.
 Replace `ext4` by the hard-drive format.

 ```
-/dev/myhd    /mnt/isis2    ext4    0    0
+/dev/sda1    /mnt/isis2    ext4    noauto    0    0
 ```

 Be wary that if you mess up this file, you won't be able to boot into the pi again.
+Don't hesitate to create a backup of the file (_e.g._ `/etc/fstab.bak`) that you can also use in emergency mode.

 3. Mount the hard-drive